mementum/cpp17-iterating-problems/src/en/0060-types-resurrection.md

 A real success would be to remove those two dependencies and make the code even more generic.
 And yes, we can!

 Let us start by backpedaling a bit.
 We decided to go for `std::any` as the vehicle to pass instances of the types back and forth, because it can hold anything.
-However, that flexibility comes with a price: getting the value out of an `std::any` instance is hard, hence the need to have so many *lambda expressions*, why we synchronized the iterators and had to work with `std::type_info`.
+However, that flexibility comes with a price: getting the value out of an `std::any` instance is hard, hence the need to have so many *lambda expressions*, why we synchronized the iterators first and had to work with `std::type_info` later.

 Let us look at three ideas to streamline our solution